Vanishing cohomology on a double cover

-This paper obtains a similar result for a very general element $\tilde S$ in $\tilde H$ under the assumption that $\tilde H$ is very ample and the ramification divisor $R$ is ample.
-The $n-1$-th primitive cohomology $P^{n-1}(\tilde S, \bQ)$ has a natural decomposition into the invariant part $P^+$ and the anti-invariant part $P^-$, that respects the monodromy action of suitable pencils.
+The $(n-1)$-th primitive cohomology $P^{n-1}(\tilde S, \bQ)$ has a natural decomposition into the invariant part $P^+$ and the anti-invariant part $P^-$, that respects the monodromy action of suitable pencils.
 By the ampleness of the ramification divisor $R$, the $P^-$ turns out to be the anti-invariant part of the vanishing cohomology.
 Then we show by means of the monodromy action that the anti-invariant part of vanishing cohomology is irreducible.
 This is the content of Theorem~\ref{irreducible}.
-Assume that $H$ is positive enough, the precise hypothesis are given in Assumption~\ref{xx}.
-Then we obtain our desired application:
+Here we only deal with cases that are of interest to us.
+It would be very useful to develop some complete equivariant Lefschetz theory.